github/docs/content/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review.md

 ---
 title: Requesting a pull request review
-intro: 'After you create a pull request, you can ask a specific person to review the changes you''ve proposed.
-If you''re an organization member, you can also request a specific team to review your changes.'
+intro: 'After you create a pull request, you can ask a specific person to review the changes you\'ve proposed.
+If you\'re an organization member, you can also request a specific team to review your changes.'
 redirect_from:
   - /articles/requesting-a-pull-request-review
 versions: